Petersen Art Center Classes

 Classes for kids (100 and 200 prefix class numbers) include a materials fee and generally do not require students to purchase or bring their own materials.
 Adult classes however do require that students invest in their own art supplies.
 If you already have supplies of your own be sure to bring them to class.
 Teachers will always try to utilize them first even if they do not exactly line up with the items on their list.
 Select the appropriate link to down load a pdf file for supplies list for your class:

 1. Pottery Classes: Pottery classes require a basic set of pottery tools and clay.
-Both of these can be purchased right at your first class from your instructor (Kemper Professional Toolkit: $20, Clay including all firing and glaze materials $20. per bag).
+Both of these are purchased right at your first class from your instructor (Kemper Professional Toolkit: $30; Clay:$35…$40/bag which includes all firing and glaze materials.

 If you have questions not answered here, email (email@example.com)